-Transcript By Superior Transcriptions LLC www.superiortranscriptions.com MASSARO: Well, thank you all for coming today.
+Mr. MASSARO.
+Well, thank you all for coming today.
 Good afternoon, ladies and gentlemen.
 Welcome to today's briefing on Arctic infrastructure and environment.
-My name is Paul Massaro.
-And I am the policy advisor for economic and environmental issues at the Helsinki Commission.
-I'd like to thank the Senate Arctic Caucus, Senate Oceans Caucus and Congressional Arctic Working Group for co-hosting this event with the Commission today.
+My name is Paul Massaro, and I am the policy advisor for economic and environmental issues at the Helsinki Commission.
+I'd like to thank the Senate Arctic Caucus, Senate Oceans Caucus and Congressional Arctic Working Group for co-hosting this event with the commission today.